three-bee/alkanUAV/swarm_with_cam.md

   * Installing QGroundControl
   * Installing Gazebo and ArduPilot Plugin [18.04-20.04]
   * Installing ROS and MAVROS [20.04]
-  * Introduction to ROS and ROS Tools for Drone Development
   * Drone Swarms with Ardupilot

 ## Changing necessary files